 Because Medicare Supplement Insurance plans are sold by private insurance companies, plan rates will vary from one market to the next.

-In 2023, the average monthly premium rate of Medigap Plan G in New York was $163 per month.
-In the same year, the average monthly cost of Medigap Plan G in Iowa was $121.2
+In 2024, the average monthly premium rate of Medicare Supplement Plan G in New York was $400 per month.
+In the same year, the average monthly cost of Medigap Plan G in Iowa was $130.2

 The difference in Medigap rates from one state to another can vary widely, similar to how the cost of a gallon of gas can differ greatly from one state to another.